wolfSSL/wolfssl/SECURITY-POLICY.md

 We do not pursue legal action against good-faith security researchers.
 We ask reporters to allow us reasonable time to develop and distribute a fix before public disclosure.

 We investigate and fix confirmed vulnerabilities privately, coordinate disclosure timing with the reporter, and release the fix and security advisory together.
-Embargo extensions for ecosystem coordination — downstream integrators, certification bodies, or equivalent — are considered case-by-case.
+Embargo extensions for ecosystem coordination (downstream integrators, certification bodies, or equivalent) are considered case-by-case.
 CVE records are published consistent with CVE Program rules.

 ## Credit